Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 **b-fermats tokens [BFT]** : Are required to pay Fermat Miners for bandwidth.

-The Fermat Foundation issues _d-fermats_ to incentivice the development of Fermat Intraestructure and Fermat APPs according to a road map and master plan.
-End Users must aquire these tokens from developers and holders in order to run Fermat APPs that require the payment of micro use licenses.
+The Fermat Foundation issues _d-fermats_ to incentivise the development of Fermat Infrastructure and Fermat APPs according to a road map and master plan.
+End Users must acquire these tokens from developers and holders in order to run Fermat APPs that require the payment of micro use licenses.

 The Fermat Protocol issues _b-fermats_, with a predetermined algorithm that cannot be changed, and those tokens are necessary for The Fermat Network to function.
 Fermat miners are rewarded with _b-fermats_ for their contributions in running the Fermat network.
-End Users must aquire these tokens from miners and holders in order to pay for bandwidth on the Fermat Network.
+End Users must acquire these tokens from miners and holders in order to pay for bandwidth on the Fermat Network.

 These application tokens are native to the Fermat system and are necessary to have access to the application.
-Contribution of value from miners are rewarded in the application’s tokens called _b-fermats_.
+Contribution of value from miners are rewarded with application tokens called _b-fermats_.
 Developers are rewarded with tokens called _d-fermats_ for the components they build for the system.
 Fermat's blockchain only records the issuing of new _b-fermats_ and outsources the transaction processing from the bitcoin network.
 In this sense Fermat is a type II Dapp.[2].
-Developer tokens _d-fermats_ are issued by the Fermat Foundation as digital assets.
+Developer tokens or _d-fermats_ are issued by the Fermat Foundation as digital assets.

 ![alt text](https://github.com/bitDubai/media-kit/blob/master/MediaKit/Tokens/Fermat%20App%20Token/PerspView/HQ_1920x1080.jpg "Fermat Application Token")